-Summerland's aesthetics and quality of life are positively influenced by its foreshore, parks, forested hillside and non-active agricultural lands that provide an abundance of unstructured outdoor recreation and wilderness experiences.
+Summerland's aesthetics and quality of life are positively influenced by its foreshore, parks, forested hillside, and non-active agricultural lands that provide an abundance of unstructured

-The District has developed an extensive active and passive park system that is continually being enhanced in accordance with the action items contained within the 2001 Parks and Recreation Master Plan.
-The Master Plan identifies a comprehensive strategy for parkland acquisition and the development of existing sites and facilities to meet the leisure, recreation and open space requirements of Summerland.
+The District has developed an extensive active and passive park system that is continually being enhanced in accordance with the action items contained within the 2018 Parks and Recreation Master Plan.
+The Master Plan identifies a comprehensive strategy for parkland acquisition and the development of existing sites and facilities to meet the leisure, recreation, and open space requirements of Summerland.
 It also recommends the need to identify and take appropriate measures to preserve natural areas.